aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/using-conditional-blocks/_index.md

 |**...**|**...**|**... <</if>>**|
 ||||

-The following examples in this section are given using client, an instance of the Client class, and clients, an enumeration of instances of the Client class that is defined as follows.
+The following examples in this section are given using `client`, an instance of the `Client` class, and `clients`, an enumeration of instances of the `Client` class that is defined as follows.

 {{< highlight csharp >}}
   public class Client
   {